W Idioms

 way the wind blows

-- direction something may go, what may happen
+- the direction that something may go, what may happen

-We will have to see which way the wind blows with our plans to go to London or not.
+We will have to see which way the wind blows to see if we can go to London or not.

 ways and means